ZiadMansourM/notes/docs/random/databse.md

 ### Implementation
 - Each DBMS implements Isolation Level differently.
 - Pessimistic - Row level locks, table locks, page locks to avoid lost updates.
 - Optimistic - No locks, just tracks if things changed and fail the transaction if so.
+And the user should retry.
+No database prefer this approach.
+- Repeatable Read "locks" the rows it reads but it could be expensive if you read a lot of rows, postgres implements RR as snapshot.
+That is why you do not get `phantom reads` with postgres in repeatable read mode.
+- Serializable are usually implemented with optimistic concurrency control, you can implement it pessimistically with SELECT FOR UPDATE.
+Remember: `Serializable` means one after the other.

 :::warning Lock escalation
 Take care of lock escalation, you can lock your entire table.
 :::